What is Titration?

 - The acid whose concentration is unknown is taken in the Burette and is allowed to react with the base drop by drop.

-- When the reaction reaches completion the colour the solution in the titration flask changes due to the presence of the indicator.
+- When the reaction reaches completion the colour of the solution in the titration flask changes due to the presence of the indicator.

-- The indicator used for this purpose can be phenolphthalein which forms pink colour in basic solution and colourless in acid and neutral solution.
+- The indicator used for this purpose can be phenolphthalein which forms pink colour in basic solution and is colourless in acid and neutral solution.

-Therefore the endpoint is detected when the pink coloured solution turns colourless.
+Therefore the endpoint is detected when the pink-coloured solution turns colourless.